pingcap/docs/troubleshoot-lock-conflicts.md

 #### Read-write conflict (optimistic)

-As TiDB Server receives a read data request from a client, that will get unique of a timestamp is start_ts at the physical time.
-When the transaction is waiting for reading data of the start_ts that is later than the key of the commit_ts version.
-Because the latest transaction knows which is add a lock of the other transactions on this key,  but it doesn't know which is a phase of this transaction between the Prewrite phase and the Commit phase.The procedure is as follows:
+As the TiDB server receives a read request from a client, it gets a globally unique and increasing timestamp at the physical time as the start_ts of the current transaction.
+The transaction needs to read the latest data before start_ts, that is, the target key of the latest commit_ts that is smaller than start_ts.
+When the transaction finds that the target key is locked by another transaction, and it cannot know which phase the other transaction is in, a read-write conflict happens.
+The diagram is as follows:

 ![read-write conflict](/media/troubleshooting-lock-pic-04.png)